 When you begin building an online store, it’s hard to get every detail right.
 Today, we would like to share with you a detailed guide on creating an online store using WordPress and WooCommerce.

-Starting an online store is a great way to expand an existing brick and mortar store, experiment with new products, or supplement your current business income.
+Building an online store with WordPress is a great way to expand an existing brick and mortar store, experiment with new products, or supplement your current business income.

 According to a recent study by Optinmonster, more than two-thirds of the world’s population shop online and that number continues to grow every year.
 The global online shopping market is predicted to hit 4 trillion by the end of 2020.

 In the past, we have helped many users start their online store.
-That is why we have decided to create our most comprehensive guide on creating an online shop to date.
+That is why we have decided to create our most comprehensive guide on how to set up an online store.

 If you follow this guide, you can have a fully operational WooCommerce store up and running ready to generate revenue!